mishalhossin/Dall-e-endpoint/README.md

-# Dall-e-endpoint
+# Dalle-GPT3-endpoint

-This repository contains a Flask application that generates images based on prompts using the OpenAI Image API.
+This repository contains a Flask application that generates images and text based on prompts using the OpenAI API.
 The application accepts HTTP POST requests with a JSON payload containing a prompt.
 It then generates an image based on the prompt and returns the image URL in the response.

 ## Getting Started